Master of Public Health: Concentration in Disaster Management

 - Internship (PBHL 7560, 6 hours): The internship requires 300 clock hours in an appropriate public health setting.
 Students choose the site for their internship, with the assistance of the academic advisor and Internship Coordinator.

-For more information on the MPH concentration in Gerontology, please contact Dr. Curt Harris, faculty advisor.
+For more information on the MPH concentration in Disaster Management, please contact Dr. Curt Harris, faculty advisor.